 Composing an era of harmony for our community

-But today, their music rises again, stronger and more vibrant -- testament to survival, hope, and the resilience of the human spirit.
+But today, their music bears witness to this history, rising again, stronger and more vibrant - a testament to survival, hope, and the resilience of the human spirit.

 This is the transformative journey of Violins of Hope-Wisconsin.